-RESPONSE LIST BASED ON THOSE SELECTED AT B1/C1
+ASK ALL WITH CODES SELECTED AT B3 AND AT C1 RESPONSE LIST BASED ON THOSE SELECTED AT B3/C1

 C3) Where do you tend to go most often for the following types of news stories?
+Please select an answer as each type of news is shown

-Types of news: ONLY SHOW RELEVANT CODES FROM B1
+Types of news: ONLY SHOW RELEVANT CODES FROM B3

-- 1. Sports/ sports personalities
+- 1. Sports/sports personalities

 - 2. Music news / singers/ musicians

 - 3. Celebrities/ Famous people/ actors/ reality TV stars

 - 4. Politics or current affairs

 - 5. Local news or events near where you live

 - 6. Serious things going on in your country/ in the UK/ national news

 - 7. Serious things going on in other countries/ world events/ international news

 - 8. Animals or the environment

 - 9. Fashion and beauty

 - 10. Science and technology

+- 11. Weather